renatodellosso/The-Long-North/README.md

 Along the way, the players allied with a Mindflayer, implanted a Mindflayer tadpole in a dragon, slew the dragon, killed the Mindflayer, joined up with a druid, staged a coup, ventured into the Divine Realm, and crawled through a god's sewer.

 In the end, the players won, slaying Tavaneir, bringing back the sun, and restoring order to the North March.

+This was the second campaign I ran to completion and the first homebrew campaign I completed.